karthikbappudi/EmotionClassification/README.md

 **Trained a  multiclass classfier for classifing emotions into 6 emotions.
 The dataset used for this is emotions dataset from huggingface's dataset library**

-**pls go through the repo, the api cannot be replacated on you local system, since the model could not be uploaded and limit for uploading files is 25 mb.**

 # Further Improvements that can be done for this project